"""

 if not correct_csrf_secret:

-"Request might have expired, try reloading page")
+request.csrf_error_reason = "Request might have expired, try reloading the page."

 return cls.request_bad

-csrf_token_name, "") or request.get_header(csrf_header_name, "")
+or request.get_header(csrf_header_name, "")

 try:

-sent_csrf_token_secret = "<invalid-token>"
+unmasked_csrf_secret = "<invalid-token>"

-if not (constant_time_compare(sent_csrf_token_secret, correct_csrf_secret)
+if not (

 and len(correct_csrf_secret) == CSRF_SECRET_LENGTH

-and len(sent_csrf_token_secret) == CSRF_SECRET_LENGTH):
+and len(sent_csrf_token_secret) == CSRF_SECRET_LENGTH

 return cls.request_bad